-Benjamin Kennedy is vice president of the Place-Based Practice.
-Benjamin’s leadership involves overseeing grants and investments aimed at helping Detroit and other American cities grapple with a wide array of socio-economic issues.
+Benjamin Kennedy is vice president of Programs.
+Benjamin’s leadership involves overseeing the foundation’s seven grantmaking Programs, which are aimed at helping people living with low-incomes in American cities grapple with a wide array of socio-economic issues.

 Prior to joining Kresge in 2009, Benjamin was with JPMorgan Chase in Johannesburg, South Africa, where he was an associate on the firm’s mergers and acquisitions team.